 Critical systems demand High Availability (HA)

-eXtremeDB offers High Availability for systems that can’t afford to fail.
+eXtremeDB High Availability is a fault-tolerant database for systems that can’t afford to fail.

 eXtremeDB-HA is an active-passive distributed database implementation.
 Active-passive means that there is one master database, and one or more slave (aka replica) database.
 The eXtremeDB-HA achieves high availability by maintaining identical database instances (two or more) through processes called synchronization and replication.
 Synchronization is the means of bringing a newly connected replica to an initially consistent state with the master.
 Replication is the means of maintaining master-slave consistency by replaying transactions from the master to the slave.

 |Hot synchronization||Not as fast||– Non-blocking|

 |Asynchronous/Lazy/1-safe replication||Fast||– Small risk of dropped transactions on failover|